Curious to learn more about WHAT I USED to cure my chronic and extreme eczema?

 But I hated the stickiness of moisturizers and creams.

-But I also knew that I had to put something on my skin, so I used to only use lotion.
+But I also knew that I had to put something on my skin, so I used lotion, which was more lightweight.

 But that wasn’t solving anything.